Panday (character): Character background

 The common story line for the Panday indicates that Flavio is a noble blacksmith and then one day a meteorite falls from the sky.
 He forges its ore into a dagger (balaraw in Filipino), which magically turns into a sword when he raises it and points to the sky.
 He uses this sword to fight evil forces who are oppressing his hometown.

 Flavio is just a normal human and has no special powers or skills, except for his blacksmithing and swordsmanship.
 He uses his magical blade that emits energy bolts to fight his supernatural enemies.
 The blade hums or sings when danger is near and can cut through anything without resistance.
 He uses a shield on occasion, which is likewise also forged from the meteorite.
 Flavio wears a distinctive costume, composed of a red vest, dark pants and boots.

 Besides Flavio's love interest, recurring supporting characters in the franchise include a boy sidekick and an old hermit-like adviser.
 For example, in the first film adaptation Ang Panday, there is a boy named Lando (portrayed by Bentot Jr.) that serves as Flavio's buddy and an old man named Tata Temyong, loosely "Grandpa Artemio" (played by Lito Anzures) that serves as the Panday's adviser.
 The Panday's initial enemies are ordinary bandits, criminals and soldiers and then later he battles supernatural beings including witches, ghosts, flesh-eating beasts and demons.
 His archnemesis is Lizardo, originally an ordinary bandit leader in the first movie but later becoming a dark warlock and warlord in later movies.
 In the Poe movies, he also has his own singing sword.

 In other media

 Outside the comics world, the Panday is featured in various media, most notably in film and television as well as theme songs for these medium.
 The character became more popular due to the portrayal of Fernando Poe Jr. in Ang Panday film series from 1980 to 1984.
-Poe's Panday also appeared as cameo in other films including She-Man, Msitress of the Universe and Ang Pagbabalik ni Pedro Penduko.
+Poe's Panday also appeared as cameo in other films including She-Man, Mistress of the Universe and Ang Pagbabalik ni Pedro Penduko.
 In 2010, Panday and other characters portrayed by Poe are featured in commemorative stamps issued by Philippine Postal Office.